El (deity): Linguistic forms and meanings

 In Northwest Semitic use, ʼel was a generic word for any god as well as the special name or title of a particular god who was distinguished from other gods as being "the god".
 El is listed at the head of many pantheons.
 In some Canaanite and Ugaritic sources, El played a role as father of the gods, of creation, or both.

-However, because the word el sometimes refers to a god other than the great god El, it is frequently ambiguous as to whether El followed by another name means the great god El with a particular epithet applied or refers to another god entirely.
+As the word el sometimes refers to a god other than the named deity El, it is frequently ambiguous as to whether El followed by another name means the god El with a particular epithet applied or refers to another god entirely.
 For example, in the Ugaritic texts, is understood to mean "El the King" but as "the god Hadad".